Brian James (guitarist): Life and career

-In 2012 he released a solo acoustic album Chateau Brian with former Lords of the New Church touring keyboard player Mark Taylor.
-In 2013 he revisited the material he played in his Damned years, both live by performing throughout the UK with Damned bandmate Rat Scabies and by re-recording nine Damned songs for his third solo album, Damned If I Do.
-2015 saw the release of a new studio album, The Guitar That Dripped Blood, which featured guest appearances from Cheetah Chrome and Adam Becvare.
+In 2012, he released a solo acoustic album Chateau Brian with former Lords of the New Church touring keyboard player Mark Taylor.
+In 2013, he revisited the material he played in his Damned years, both live by performing throughout the UK with Damned bandmate Rat Scabies and by re-recording nine Damned songs for his third solo album, Damned If I Do.
+In 2015 he released a new studio album, The Guitar That Dripped Blood, which featured guest appearances from Cheetah Chrome and Adam Becvare.

-October 2022 saw James reunite with Scabies, Sensible and Vanian for five Damned Shows in the UK.
+In October 2022, James reunited with Scabies, Sensible and Vanian for five Damned shows in the UK.

+James died on 6 March 2025, at the age of 74.
+The cause of death has not been shared.